 It is said that Greek ships sank there, in the bays of Kea, on their way back from Troy and, in more recent history, the sister ship of the ill-fated Titanic, the Britannica, lies in Kea’s cerulean depths.

 If you are feeling adventurous, you can try scuba diving so you can see for yourself the sunken ship that lies at the bottom of the Agean for more than 100 years.

 Village of Kea - credits: Violeta Meleto/Shutterstock.com

 The Greek islands are uniquely beautiful and each possesses its very own character and charm.
-Whether it’s Crete and her reputation for unbeatable food, Santorini with her breathtaking views, Kea for its wild beaches and picture-perfect towns, or any other destination close to Athens as mentioned on our Athens travel guide, one thing is for sure: there is a lifetime’s worth of islands to discover in Greece.
-What are you waiting for?
+Whether it’s Crete and its reputation for unbeatable food, Santorini with its breathtaking views, Kea for its wild beaches and picture-perfect towns, or any other island destination close to Athens will blow your mind!